lvgl/lvgl/docs/others/msg.rst

-If have subscribed to a variable with :c:expr:`lv_msg_subscribe((lv_msg_id_t)&v, callback, NULL)` and changed the variable’s value the subscribers can be notified like this:
+If have subscribed to a variable with :c:expr:`lv_msg_subscribe((lv_msg_id_t)&v, callback, NULL)` and changed the variable's value the subscribers can be notified like this:

 .. code:: c

    v = 10;
    lv_msg_update_value(&v); //Notify all the subscribers of `(lv_msg_id_t)&v`

-It’s handy way of creating API for the UI too.
+It's handy way of creating API for the UI too.
 If the UI provides some global variables (e.g. ``int current_tempereature``) and anyone can read and write this variable.
 After writing they can notify all the elements who are interested in that value.
-E.g. an ``lv_label`` can subscribe to :c:expr:`(lv_msg_id_t)&current_tempereature` and update its text when it’s notified about the new temperature.
+E.g. an ``lv_label`` can subscribe to :c:expr:`(lv_msg_id_t)&current_tempereature` and update its text when it's notified about the new temperature.

 Example
 -------